mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

 In both simulations, ``host1`` is configured to send UDP packets to ``host2``. :ned:`WirelessHost` has :ned:`Ieee80211MgmtSta` by default, thus no configuration of the management module is needed in the infrastructure mode simulation.
-In the adhoc mode simulation, the default management module in hosts is replaced with :ned:`Ieee80211MgmtAdhoc`.
-The adhoc management module doesn't require an agent module, so the agent module type is set to empty string.
+In the ad hoc mode simulation, the default management module in hosts is replaced with :ned:`Ieee80211MgmtAdhoc`.
+The ad hoc management module doesn't require an agent module, so the agent module type is set to empty string.
 (The same effect could have been achieved by using the :ned:`AdhocHost` host type instead of :ned:`WirelessHost`, as the former has the ad hoc management